List of Billboard Hot 100 top-ten singles in 1985

 This is a list of singles that have peaked in the Top 10 of the Billboard Hot 100 during 1985.

+Overall, a total of 113 singles hit the top-ten, a big rise from 99 top-ten singles from the previous year, including 27 number-one singles and 10 number-two singles.

 Phil Collins and Madonna each had five top-ten hits in 1985, tying them for the most top-ten hits during the year.